ngxs/store/docs/recipes/immutability-helpers.md

 ### immutable-assign

 `immutable-assign` is a lightweight library that pursues the same goal.
-Its syntax is alike to `immer`'s:
+Its syntax is similar to `immer`'s:

 ```ts
 import * as iassign from 'immutable-assign';